 Do SNAP benefits run out each month?
 And do they stay on your EBT card?

-Even if you stop getting SNAP benefits, you can still spend any funds left on your EBT card even after your SNAP case closes.
+Even if you stop getting SNAP benefits, you can still spend any funds left on your EBT card after your SNAP case closes.

 How do I use my EBT card?